dkrey/ags_tumbleweed/doc/9verb_door.rst

 	if (r==1 && h == 1)
 	Verbs.OpenCloseExtension (20);

 This tells the script, that Room 1 contains a hotspot with the id 1.
 This is connected to a door a door with the id 20.
 So now, the right-click should suggest open/close, depending on the door's state.

+To define the messages, the player character says, when approaching a door, you can access the array holding those messages anytime.
+Initially they are setup in the TemplateSettings.asc module.

 .. _SetDoorState:

 .. index::
 	SetDoorState

 SetDoorState
 ------------